 Know that merging doesn't always go quite this smoothly, unfortunately.
 If multiple branches contain edits to the same lines of code, Git won't know which edit should supersede which, and requires the developer to manually intervene (this primarily occurs when branches are working on the same code simultaneously, and both attempt to merge with

-master).
+main).
 This is known as a merge conflict.

 As you can see, merging and branching in Git is a powerful, complex feature.
 However, don't feel overwhelmed if you don't yet have a handle on everything we've covered in these past two lessons.
 Feel free to refer back to this content whenever necessary.
 Soon enough, branching and merging will become second nature!